Updated May 2025

 Advice for instructors

 Students are experiencing uncertainty and complexity, too.
 They have a wide range of views, as do faculty.
-Students will ask you to provide GenAI expectations for assessments so that they know what is permitted and what is not.
+Students will ask you to provide GenAI use expectations for assessments.
 Your stated expectations will define academic misconduct when it comes to GenAI use in your course.

 1. Provide clear expectations.